VandanaAmbat/Newyork-AirBnb-Portfolio/README.md

   3.Available type rooms and Its Demand
   4.Top 10 Rated AirBnbs of 2019
   5.Most demanding Location and price variation along these neighbourhoods

+  Also for the Analysis, Manhattan area has been BOOKMARKED to understand the variations in the above mentioned data's.